BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	+	Someone has unwanted thoughts that are repeated
 	-	Someone is afraid of strangers
 	-	Someone has low appetite and sleeps little
-13. What is the cause of post-traumatic stress disorder?
+13. What is the cause of Post-Traumatic Stress Disorder?
 	-	Being exposed to a virus
 	-	Coming from a foreign country
 	-	An unplanned pregnancy